-1. Clarify technical and functional requirements as well as budget constraints, including but not limited to:

-- EHR integration This can be an essential factor for clinicians.
-However, if it is convenient for clinicians and staff but inconvenient to connect with patients, they will not engage in telehealth. - Multiple participants can sign in at the same time to join a visit.
+- 1. Clarify technical and functional requirements as well as budget constraints, including but not limited to: - EHR integration This can be an essential factor for clinicians.
+However, if it is convenient for clinicians and staff but inconvenient to connect for patients, they will not engage in telehealth. - Multiple participants can sign in at the same time to join a visit.
 Some free or reduced cost solutions only allow two connections to the telehealth visit, which is not ideal if the care team is working virtually or essential for other individuals to join (e.g., specialist, family, and caregivers). - Interpretation services Some vendors have slick solutions to provide interpretation, but feedback from the field indicates that there are currently opportunities for improvement. - Workflow to access the telehealth visit The patient workflow is one of the most important predictors of uptake!
 If accessing a telehealth visit requires a patient portal and email address, this may exacerbate health inequities and curtail use.
 It should be easy, or at least easy to learn, for the patient. - Online web link without the need to download an app/software The option to have a URL for access is more straightforward than performing downloads and updates. - Technical support If the CAH or RHC has a strong, readily available, capable IT team or telehealth coordinator/director, technical support may not be as important.
-Know whether the vendor can/will provide support for patients and be clear on exactly what that entails - real-time as needed or by appointment only or something else - Initial and ongoing costs This information can usually be obtained online.
+Know whether the vendor can/will provide support for patients and be clear on exactly what that entails real-time as needed or by appointment only or something else - Initial and ongoing costs This information can usually be obtained online.
 Still, vendors can use proprietary information and require contact information before sharing fees, leading to aggressive follow-up and marketing. - 2.
-Choose an initial five to seven established vendors - 3.
-Compare functional and technical requirements as well as cost and ongoing fees among the top contenders
+Choose an initial five to seven established vendors.